rladies-chicago/rladies-chicago.github.io/content/home/execboard.md

 ### Amy Yang
 <img src="/img/exec/Amy.jpg" align="left" style="margin: 5px 10px" alt="">

-**Amy Yang** is currently a research Biostatistician at Northwestern University Feinberg School of Medicine.
-She began using R for simulation and statistical analysis during her study at the University of Pennsylvania in 2011 where she received her MS degree in Biostatistics.
-At work, Amy uses R to do hypothesis testing, build statistical models, generate reports and graphs for publications.
-She also teaches R and statistical courses for graduate and medical students.
+**Amy Yang** is a Sr. Data Scientist at Uptake where she conducts industrial analytics and build prediction models to major industries and help them increase productivity, security, safety and reliability.She began using R for simulation and statistical analysis during her study at the University of Pennsylvania where she received her MS degree in Biostatistics.
+She also teaches R programming and statistical courses for graduate students.
 During her free time, Amy enjoys playing board games with friends, skiing, and WERQ dance.